AI & Technology

 • Direct — for when you need to cut to the point without softening

-This isn't just swapping out a few adjectives.
+Nevertheless, This isn't just swapping out a few adjectives.
 The AI rewrites the whole message with the right tone while keeping your meaning intact.
 Same request.
 Different delivery.
+It's pretty remarkable how much it changes how a message lands.

-Compare that to what competitors offer: Grammarly's keyboard suggests tone changes but won't do full rewrites.
-SwiftKey has predictive text, no tone adjustment.
-CleverType does both — and it works across every app on your desktop, not just email.
+Additionally, Compare that to what competitors offer: Grammarly's keyboard suggests tone changes but won't do full rewrites.
+Moreover, SwiftKey has predictive text, no tone adjustment at all.
+Moreover, CleverType does both — and works across every app on your desktop, not just email.

 Time saved estimate for tone adjustment: